alicezwatson/personal-data-pollution/README.md

 ## 1. Old and Alternatives Accounts

-One strategy is to create alternative accounts for various online platforms.
+One strategy is to create alternative accounts for various online platforms.<br>
 This can help you segregate aspects of your life and provide an additional layer of privacy.<br>

 By using different usernames, email addresses, and other identifying information, you can make it harder for adversaries to link your online activities together.<br>

 You can lower your attack surface and add noise by logging into old accounts you don't use anymore, and replacing accurate information in them with both plausible and obvious misinformation.<br>